ucgmsim/nzgd_map_from_webplate/readme.md

 `CMD /start.sh`

 **Explanation:**
-Sets the default command to run when the container starts; it executes the `start.sh` script, which is likely responsible for starting nginx (and possibly other services) in the foreground.
+Sets the default command to run when the container starts; it executes the `start.sh` script, which starts nginx in the foreground.

 ---